Akashg1234/Coding-Solution/README.md

 Given the root of a binary tree and an integer targetSum, return true if the tree has a root-to-leaf path such that adding up all the values along the path equals targetSum.

 A leaf is a node with no children.

+## Path sum 2

+Given the root of a binary tree and an integer targetSum, return all root-to-leaf paths where the sum of the node values in the path equals targetSum.
+Each path should be returned as a list of the node values, not node references.

+A root-to-leaf path is a path starting from the root and ending at any leaf node.
+A leaf is a node with no children.